fernandormoraes/the-bob-project/README.md

 *Username:* test@mail.com
 *Password:* 123

-The next section (preparing database) can be skipped after running *compose-case-study.yml*
+The section *Preparing Database to reproduce the Case Study* can be *SKIPPED* after running *compose-case-study.yml*.

+### Bob-ms

+The *bob-ms* directory contains all the microservice structure of the case study.
+Which can be run using *Docker Compose*.

+    docker compose -f compose.yml up

 ### Preparing Database to reproduce the Case Study